rtcharity/resources.eahub.org/content/evaluation_and_strategy/a-case-study-for-animal-focused-local-ea-movement-building-effective-animal-altruism-london.md

 Of course, when events involve external speakers or organisers, there will be time and resource costs for them too.

-I estimate I have spent the equivalent of £7800 on EAAL. \[9] Hannah Masson-Smyth notes that she has spent the equivalent of £1200 on EAAL. \[10] David Nash estimates that he has spent the equivalent of £1000 on EAAL.
+I estimate I have spent the equivalent of £7800 on EAAL.<sup>[[9]](#fn9)</sup> Hannah Masson-Smyth notes that she has spent the equivalent of £1200 on EAAL.<sup>[[10]](#fn10)</sup> David Nash estimates that he has spent the equivalent of £1000 on EAAL.
 This brings a combined estimated total of £10,000 spent on EAAL over two years.
 Note that these estimates are quite uncertain and the counterfactuals are quite unclear.
-Note that some other individuals have made smaller contributions, but I have not included estimates for their costs here, \[11] nor have I included potential costs for attendees or guest speakers.
+Note that some other individuals have made smaller contributions, but I have not included estimates for their costs here,<sup>[[11]](#fn11)</sup> nor have I included potential costs for attendees or guest speakers.

 ## Extremely rough cost-effectiveness estimates

-Note that all of the cost-effectiveness estimates below are very uncertain, and there are likely long-term or indirect implications of our work that have not been factored in that could greatly alter the conclusions. \[12] These estimates should be seen as facilitating extremely rough ballpark comparisons for relatively short-term outcomes, rather being precise measures of actual impact.
+Note that all of the cost-effectiveness estimates below are very uncertain, and there are likely long-term or indirect implications of our work that have not been factored in that could greatly alter the conclusions.<sup>[[12]](#fn12)</sup> These estimates should be seen as facilitating extremely rough ballpark comparisons for relatively short-term outcomes, rather being precise measures of actual impact.

 Given an estimated cost of £10,000 on EAAL, and an estimated 1.56 IASPCs caused through EAAL, the cost per IASPC is £6410.

 By comparison, in December 2016, 80,000 Hours [estimated](https://80000hours.org/2016/12/has-80000-hours-justified-its-costs/) that each plan change worked out as having cost £470.
 This suggests that the cost per IASPC for EAAL is over an order of magnitude larger than it was for 80,000 Hours at that point.

 As noted above, I don’t think that IASPCs capture the total impact of EAAL.
 However, I would be surprised if the total impact of EAAL was more than 3 times as valuable as its impact through IASPCs.
 The survey is unlikely to have captured all of EAAL’s impact, but I would be surprised if the total impact of EAAL was more than 3 times as valuable as its impact recorded in the survey.
-It therefore seems that EAAL is likely to fall short of the cost-effectiveness of 80,000 Hours, although possibly by less than an order of magnitude. \[13]
+It therefore seems that EAAL is likely to fall short of the cost-effectiveness of 80,000 Hours, although possibly by less than an order of magnitude.<sup>[[13]](#fn13)</sup>

 Of course, a direct comparison between EAAL and 80,000 Hours assumes that EA movement building generally and EAA movement building are equally valuable.
-I currently believe that EAA is similarly high in expected value to some of the most promising far future-oriented cause areas, \[14] and orders of magnitude higher in expected value than some other cause areas supported more directly by EA movement building, such as work on global health.
+I currently believe that EAA is similarly high in expected value to some of the most promising far future-oriented cause areas,<sup>[[14]](#fn14)</sup> and orders of magnitude higher in expected value than some other cause areas supported more directly by EA movement building, such as work on global health.
 The calculations here therefore suggest to me that work on EAAL has been similarly cost-effective to work by 80,000 Hours, although readers’ own conclusions may differ by several orders of magnitude, depending on their views on cause prioritisation.

 ## Footnotes